Many or all companies we feature compensate us. Compensation and editorial

 How to choose the best community college student loans

-As a financial planner, I think starting at community college is a terrific option for families who can’t cover the costs of a four-year college out of pocket.
+As a financial planner, I think starting at community college is an excellent option for families who can’t cover the costs of a four-year college out of pocket.
 I would prefer to see my family pay for community college in cash or work while in school to pay tuition.
 By the time kids transfer to a four-year college for the last few years of school, at this point, I’m more comfortable with families taking out loans to pay for it.

 Don’t forget an important rule of thumb: Only take out student loans equal to what your anticipated first year’s post-college salary would pay.
 So if you anticipate earning $40,000, that’s the maximum amount you should have in college loans.
 But if you’re an engineer in a high-demand field, you may earn more, and could increase your max debt load.